edenau/HKSchool-Exam-Sitting-Arrangement/README.md

 #### Context (Level 0 DFD)
 It describes the essence of ESAS.
 The major flows between the system and the stakeholder (i.e. assistant) is shown below.
 ![dfd0](figures/dfd0.png)
+Input:
+- Information of each student
+- Basic setting
+- Information of each exam paper
+Output:
+- Arrangement result

+#### Decomposition
+ESAS was divided into five stages:
+- 1.0 Update basic setting
+- 2.0 Analyze information of students
+- 3.0 Update exam information
+- 4.0 Arrange exam
+- 5.0 Request arrangement result
+There are five various data stored:
+- D1 Basic setting
+- D2 Subject taken for each student
+- D3 Information of each paper
+- D4 Timetable
+- D5 Seat allocation for each exam